 The founders of the Company previously contributed membership units of ZoomInfo OpCo into an upper tier entity, HSKB Funds, LLC, which is controlled by the co-founder and current CEO of the Company ("HSKB Manager").
-In connection with the Reorganization Transactions, HSKB was reorganized into HSKB I I (together, "HSKB"), with HSKB I owning OpCo Units and HSKB II owning OpCo Units and HSKB II owning OpCo Units and HSKB II (together, "HSKB"), with HSKB I owning OpCo Units and HSKB II owning OpCo Units and HSKB II (together, "HSKB") are company ("HSKB Grant") in the form of Class 1 units and Class 2 units with a Class 1 unit being exchangeable into one share of Class A Common Stock, and a Class 2 unit equal to any residual interests in HSKB upon liquidation.
+In connection with the Reorganization Transactions, HSKB was reorganized into HSKB I and HSKB II (together, "HSKB"), with HSKB I owning OpCo Units and HSKB II owning HoldCo Units.
+HSKB may issue LLC units to employees of the Company ("HSKB Grant") in the form of Class 1 units and Class 2 units, with a Class 1 unit being exchangeable into one share of Class A Common Stock, and a Class 2 unit equal to any residual interests in HSKB upon liquidation.
 These awards are recorded in accordance with the measurement and recognition criteria of ASC 718 for awards made to non-employees.

 Prior to December 2019, most HSKB Grants were issued with a performance vesting condition wherein the award vests upon the cumulative change of more than 90% of the membership interests in the Company.
 In December 2019, unvested HSKB Grants were modified to add an alternative vesting condition and modify the forfeiture provisions, wherein 50% of an HSKB Grant will no longer be subject to forfeiture and will be eligible to vest on the later of September 1, 2020 or two years following the award grant date, and 1/48th will no longer be subject to forfeiture and be eligible to vest on the first day of each subsequent month.
 This additional vesting condition (but not the forfeiture modification) is conditioned upon the ability to exchange the HSKB Units for the Class A Common Stock of the Company after an IPO.
-This modification affected 142 grantsees at the time and resulted in an increase in unrecognized equity-based compensation cost related to the HSKB Grants of approximately \$88.4 million.
-Upon completion of the IPO in June 2020, this performance condition was assistified and the Company will begin to recognize compensation cost under these awards on a straight-line basis in the same manner as if the Company had paid cash in lieu of awarding the HSKB Grants, per the requirements of ASC 718.
+This modification affected 142 grantees at the time and resulted in an increase in unrecognized equity-based compensation cost related to the HSKB Grants of approximately \$88.4 million.
+Upon completion of the IPO in June 2020, this performance condition was satisfied and the Company will begin to recognize compensation cost under these awards on a straight-line basis in the same manner as if the Company had paid cash in lieu of awarding the HSKB Grants, per the requirements of ASC 718.